Q. What is a sorority?

 Q. Aren’t sororities expensive?

 A. Many clubs and organizations at Miami University have yearly or semesterly dues to help pay for their events and activities for their members.
-Sororities are no different, with dues being used to pay for the upkeep of the chapter’s suite, community service events, scholarships, intramural, and many of the social events offered.
-Annual membership dues vary per chapter, but an estimated range is anywhere from $350 to $600 each semester.
+Sororities are no different, with dues being used to pay for the upkeep of the chapter’s suite, community service events, scholarships, intramurals, and many of the social events offered.
+Annual membership dues vary per chapter, but an estimated range is anywhere from $350 to $800 each semester.

 During Formal Recruitment, chapters will disclose their financial expectations to Potential New Members before extending an invitation to join.
 You can also find details about each chapter's dues on their individual chapter page.

 Q. Do sororities at Miami University have houses?